Ulster County Legislature okays purchase of armored vehicle

-“Here’s a picture of the Kingston Police deploying long guns in a standoff in front of my house in March 2019, and below is their militarized SWAT vehicle,” writes Zac Shaw, our Almanac editor.
+“Here’s a picture of the Kingston Police deploying long guns in a standoff in front of my house in March 2019, and below is their militarized SWAT vehicle,” wrote a Midtown resident who didn’t want his name used.
 “Guy in the building took a hostage and had turned up the gas on all the stoves and was trying to blow up the house.
 Hostage was released, they shut off the gas lines, Then he threw buckets of bleach on officers trying to enter, and screamed about having a gun.
 (He didn’t).
 It was an eight-hour standoff that ended peacefully.

 “I used to think these militarized vehicles were the worst idea in the world.
 After the standoff, I had to admit in a country of so many guns and so much mental illness the cops should probably have an armored vehicle to deal with that.
 It’s the kind of thing that looks worse than it is — turning cops into more of a paramilitary force than they already are.
 And given the rarity of these incidents, it might be best for there to be laws allowing agencies to share these resources rather than waste money getting everyone an expensive toy.”